pgailinas/videoqa-representation-comparison/docs/index.md

 The **Baseline Pipeline** establishes a performance reference by processing the original NExT-QA videos directly with the Qwen2-VL-7B multimodal foundation model.
 This pipeline provides the benchmark against which all representation-based approaches are compared.

-The **Pretrained Representation Pipeline** generates CLIP video representations from the NExT-QA videos together with CLIP text representations for the corresponding questions and answer choices.
+The **Pretrained Representation Pipeline** generates CLIP video embeddings from the NExT-QA videos together with CLIP text embeddings for the corresponding questions and answer choices.
 These shared representations are evaluated using a common downstream multiple-choice VideoQA classifier.

 The **Autoencoder Representation Pipeline** trains a self-supervised video autoencoder using the NExT-QA videos, then uses the trained encoder to generate compact latent video representations.
 As with the pretrained pipeline, CLIP text representations and the same downstream classifier are used to evaluate VideoQA performance.